-We are working on plans to launch our own secondary school in the Namatala slum.
+We are fundraising to build and operate our own secondary school in the Namatala slum – opening in January 2020.

 Child of Hope continues to support our Primary School leavers as they pass through their secondary education.
 That support is much more than the cost of fees, uniforms and scholastic materials, since individuals continue to live disadvantaged home lives in the slum.
 It therefore also includes a mid-day meal back at COH school Monday to Friday where our welfare team staff can talk to students, check attendance and offer help and advice.